PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ### 5.3 Update System packages

 > [!Tip]
-> + Connect your IndustrialPI to the Internet for the first time via the Ethernet interface.
+> + Connect your IndustrialPI 4 to the Internet for the first time via the Ethernet interface.
-> + If you connect your IndustrialPI 4 with a WiFi- Hotspot follow the points of [Set up Cockpit-IndustrialPI](#83-set-up-cockpit-industrialpi).
+> + If you connect your IndustrialPI 4 with a WiFi- Hotspot follow the points of [Set up Cockpit-IndustrialPI 4](#83-set-up-cockpit-industrialpi-4).

 + get all updates with the commando:
 ```